KapravveOczko/ArtificialIntelligenceExpertSystems/README.md

 --->The Manhattan metric

 The aim of the research part is to investigate the behavior of the aforementioned state space search methods in the case of this problem.

+# +------------------+| zadanie2 = task2 |+------------------+

+# Task 1: Programming and Research - Neural Network for Error Correction

+## Programming Part

+**Requirements:**

+Design and implement a neural network that can correct errors obtained from a location measurement system.

+Design a neural network with the following specifications:
+- Select an appropriate type of network.
+- Determine the number of layers.
+- Decide on the number of neurons in each layer.
+- Choose activation functions for each layer.

+Implement the neural network using any programming language.
+Using external libraries for neural network development (such as PyTorch or TensorFlow) will be rewarded with a maximum score of 3.

+## Research Part

+**Requirements for Maximum Score 4:**

+Train the neural network to correct errors in the provided data using any learning method.

+Verify the quality of the developed neural network by comparing the error cumulative distribution functions (CDFs) for the test dataset with the ones obtained after filtering using the neural network.

+Prepare an XLS or XLSX file containing a single column with the CDF values obtained after filtering using the developed neural network.

+Create a report that includes:
+- A description of the neural network architecture, including:
+  - Type of network.
+  - Number of layers.
+  - Number of neurons in each layer.
+  - Activation functions used in each layer.
+  - Weight initialization method in each layer.
+  - Input data for the neural network.
+- Information about the neural network training method and a summary of the learning process parameters.
+- Comparison of the error CDFs for the test dataset with the ones obtained after filtering using the neural network.